One-Pan 30-Minute Parmesan Chicken Tenders with Garlic Rice; Gluten-free

 • Remove 3 tablespoons of the pan sauce for later use, then add the uncooked rice to the pan, and pour in the chicken broth

-• Increase heat to medium, cover, and allow to simmer for 20 minutes, or until the rice is tender, stirring occasionally
+• Increase heat to medium, cover, and allow to simmer for about 20 minutes, until the rice is tender and cooked to your preference, stirring occasionally (this may be a little longer, depending on your choice of rice)

 • Once cooked, stir the garlic-infused oil into the rice, then sprinkle with Parmesan